segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 ## Final Thoughts

 Raleigh has a serious cinnamon roll scene.
 Some places missed the mark, but [_The Market Bakery_](#the-market-bakery) set a new standard for me.
 If you love cinnamon rolls, you owe it to yourself to explore these spots, find your own favorite, and savor the process of discovery.

-And as always, I dare not leave you without invoking my own play on the infamous words of [a certain French queen](https://en.wikipedia.org/wiki/Marie_Antoinette).
-But, instead of detached aristocratic arrogance, or pretentious derision towards the common man, I leave you with my own proclamation, one born not of condescension, but of pure, unfiltered enthusiasm.
-A simple, heartfelt truth from one cinnamon roll devotee to another:

-_Let them eat cinnamon rolls._
+That said, this was a lot of writing, and I'm tired.
+If you actually read this entire article, please [contact me](/contact) because I want to be your friend.
+Anyways, Godspeed.

 <p align="center">
   <img alt="Laptop Closing" src="/assets/images/sydney-the-bear-laptop-close.gif"/>